jasonbayton/11ty/_src/blog/2026/09/gwent-music-portal-disclosure.md

 The sensible, and frankly obvious, thing to do at this point was to stop admiring my clever little app and report the hole.
 Which I then did.
 The property that made the app possible up to this point, an API a client could reach directly with a parent's own credentials, was the property that had to be fixed.

-My assumption was once Paritor picked up on the issue, they'd simply address the gap - requiring both the API key and the beaerer of the account, limiting retrival of data to the user scope, and just lock down those endpoints a parent is not supposed to access at all.
+My assumption was once Paritor picked up on the issue, they'd simply address the gap - requiring both the API key and the bearer of the account, limiting retrieval of data to the user scope, and just lock down those endpoints a parent is not supposed to access at all.

 ## Disclosure